Paul Baffoe-Bonnie

 Paul Kwadwo Baffoe-Bonnie (born 26 December 1956) is a Ghanaian Supreme Court Judge.
 He is the Chief Justice of Ghana.
 He was nominated for the role of substantive Chief Justice on September 21, 2025.
-He was vetted and approved by Parliament of Ghana and was sworn in as Chief Justice of Ghana on 17th November, 2025.
+He was vetted and approved by Parliament of Ghana and was sworn in as Chief Justice of Ghana on 17 November 2025.

 Early life and education

-Baffoe-Bonnie was born on 26 December 1956.
-His primary school education was at the Goaso Local Authority primary and middle schools, completing his Middle School Leaving Certificate examinations in the late 1960s.
-He attended Konongo Odumase Secondary School where he obtained his GCE Ordinary Level and GCE Advanced Level certificates from 1969 to 1976.
-He then attended the University of Ghana and later the Ghana Law School.
+Baffoe-Bonnie was born on 26 December 1956; his parents are Opanyin Baffoe-Bonnie, from Sewua in the Bosomtwe district, and Ama Kyerewaa, from Breman in Kumasi.
+He received education from the Goaso Local Authority primary and middle schools, completing his Middle School Leaving Certificate examinations in the late 1960s.
+He attended Konongo Odumase Secondary School from 1969 to 1976, where he obtained his GCE Ordinary Level and GCE Advanced Level certificates.
+He then attended the University of Ghana and later the Ghana School of Law.

-In law school, he was room-mates with NPP politician, Kwadwo Owusu Afriyie and very good friends with former Chief Justice of Ghana, Kwasi Anin-Yeboah, he referred to the three of them forming "a trio of village law students".
+In law school, Baffoe-Bonnie was roommates with New Patriotic Party politician Kwadwo Owusu Afriyie and very good friends with former Chief Justice of Ghana Kwasi Anin-Yeboah; he referred to the three of them forming "a trio of village law students".

 Career

 Baffoe-Bonnie was called to the Bar in Ghana in 1983.
-He worked as a Circuit Court Judge at Kumasi.
-He served as High Court Judge at Duayaw Nkwanta.
+He worked as a Circuit Court Judge at Kumasi, and later served as High Court Judge at Duayaw Nkwanta.
 He was appointed an Appeals Court judge in 2006.
 He was appointed a Supreme Court Judge by the President of Ghana John Kufuor in June 2008.